 In most cases the network was able to interpret the skeleton of the chemical structure well.
 Semantically small errors such as the miss of a ring closure will lead to seemingly large errors in the eyes of a chemist, as can be seen in case 3.

-In the majority of cases, the Tanimoto similarity was low due to the predicted SMILES, training the augmented images along with the non-augmented images might enable the network to see the chemical structures clearer.
+In the majority of cases, the Tanimoto similarity was low due to the predicted SMILES,

 - having one or more wrong atoms.

 - missing a bond.

 - having a wrong bond.

 - missing an aromatic ring.